zorodendron/hapropos/README.md

 # Hapropos

 Hapropos is a library and domain-specific language designed for working with logical propositions.
-It provides a variety of utilities and supports multiple types of logic.
+It provides a variety of utilities and types of logic.

 # Features